 Building Bootstrapped Software Products in the Age of AI

-This post isn't about our startup alone—we'll discuss that later.
-It's about something bigger: how modern AI tooling is changing the way we approach software product engineering, especially for founders where speed to market and exploring multiple launch paths are crucial.
+This post isn't about our startup —we'll discuss that later.
+It's about : how modern AI tooling is changing the way we approach end-end software product engineering, especially as founders where speed to market and exploring multiple launch paths are crucial.
 I'm not suggesting that traditional roles are disappearing or that AI will solve everything, even in established companies.
-Far from it—domain expertise, creativity, and human judgment are more important than ever.
-This is simply a founder's perspective on how AI can assist in product engineering, based on my firsthand experience.
+Far from it—computer science fundamentals, domain expertise, ability to build/operate complex scalable systems, creativity, and human judgment are more important than ever.
+This is simply a founder's perspective on how AI toolings can assist in product engineering, getting to MVP and iterate quickly.

-How AI tools helped me build faster as a bootstrap founder
+How AI tools helped us build faster as a bootstrap founder

 Here’s how AI tools played a role at different stages of the journey: